 In GoT, this is quite obviously Brienne of Tarth.
 Brienne notes that she’s often been mistaken for a man in her career as a professional soldier; understandable given her imposing size and the fact that she’s often wearing armor.
 She’s a fearsome, powerful warrior, able to physically overwhelm almost all of the average Westerosi fighters she’s put against, and even hold her own against masters such as Jaime Lannister and The Hound.
 It certainly doesn’t feel too far off from the kind of physical presence that Chyna represented during her initial run in the WWF.
 And like Chyna, Brienne is ultimately one of the purest of faces on Game of Thrones, an exceedingly honor-bound woman who puts her responsibilities and oaths above all else, including her own self-interest.

-characters: Samwell Tarley, Hot Pie
+Game of Thrones characters: Samwell Tarley, Hot Pie

 The duty of a “jobber” in pro wrestling is to lose—they’re the fall guys of the entire industry.
 The reasoning is thus: You can’t build up the serious talent without having a handful of dopes around who consistently get beat up by them, because that’s how you create tiers of “this guy is better than that one.”
 Jobbers are also likely to have a comedic element to them; hapless losers or comedy relief who are prone to pratfalls, physical comedy or zany misunderstandings.
 In some cases, they may be the more nerdy or bookish characters who don’t excel physically, but still have important insight to share.
 And occasionally, in the rarest of circumstances, they might get a huge underdog victory that makes the crowd go ballistic.
 They can take any alignment, but most often they’re faces.